 K. was part of an opposition political party in Honduras and was very active in the protest movement.
 In 2015, armed men from the Honduran military kidnapped and beat him.
 They threatened that he had to leave the country or end his participation in the political party.
 After K. escaped, he reported the kidnapping and torture to the police.
 After filing the police report, Honduran military and government officials constantly threatened K. that he had to leave the country.
 Fearing further attacks, he fled to the United States July 2018.
 K. filed his application for asylum pro se with the immigration court after the one-year filing deadline.
 NIJC will assist his attorneys in arguing that he meets an exception to the one-year deadline.
-All affidavits and supporting materials to their case will be due 30 days prior to their individual merits hearing, which has not yet been scheduled.
+All affidavits and supporting materials to his case will be due 15 days prior to his individual merits hearing, which has not yet been scheduled.

-20. A. is a man from Cuba.
+21. A. is a man from Cuba.
 His wife L. will be a derivative on A.'s asylum application and is independently eligible for asylum.
 A. and L. speak Spanish and live in a suburb of Chicago, IL.
 (21-0150113) (21-0148960).

-A. was drafted for military service at 17 years old but when he refused, he was detained, tortured, and subjected to beatings and threats to disappear him because he was deemed counterrevolutionary.
+A. was drafted for military service but when he refused, he was detained, tortured, and subjected to beatings and threats to disappear him because he was deemed counterrevolutionary.
 Afterwards, A. continued to refuse to participate in the military and began protesting on the streets against the government.
 Later, A. began a small business, but his supplies were confiscated by government officials at the airport and later government inspectors came to his home to confiscate all of his work tools, equipment, and supplies.
 The inspectors threatened to disappear A. and extorted A. for money.
 A. fled Cuba in early 2018.
-L. was forced to participate in pro-government school and community events when she was young which solidified her anti-government beliefs.
-Later, L. became an attorney and worked for a stateowned company where she was singled out by her employer as someone who did not participate in pro-government events.
+L. was forced to participate in pro-government school and community events when she was young which solidified her antigovernment beliefs.
+Later, L. became an attorney and worked for a state-owned company where she was singled out by her employer as someone who did not participate in pro-government events.
 L. was asked to testify falsely on behalf of her employer and when she refused, she was threatened, suspended from her job, and interrogated and sexually assaulted by the police.
 L. fled Cuba in July 2018.
-L and A met while still in Cuba, and later married en route to the United States.
-Although A. and L. were issued Notices to Appear (NTA), the Department of Homeland Security has not filed the NTAs with the immigration court, so they are not yet in removal proceedings.
+L. and A. met while still in Cuba, and later married en route to the United States.
+Although A. and L. were issued Notices to Appear (NTAs), the Department of Homeland Security has not filed the NTAs with the immigration court, so they are not yet in removal proceedings.
 Unless and until their NTAs are filed with the court, USCIS retains initial jurisdiction over their applications for asylum.
 USCIS must receive their asylum applications by February 22, 2022.
-All affidavits and supporting materials will be due a week before their asylum interview.
+Once their NTAs are filed with the court, they will be placed into court proceedings.
+All affidavits and supporting materials will be due 15 days prior to their individual merits hearing.

-21. J. is a young man from El Salvador.
+22. J. is a young man from El Salvador.
 His next Master Calendar hearing is on March 3, 2022.
 He speaks Spanish and lives in Northcentral Indiana.
 (20-0145126)